 Even if you cancel a trip week in advance, there will still be some non-refundable costs you may not get back.
 In addition, a medical emergency could occur while you are travelling too, which may cost thousands in a new country.
 These costs can add up to a significant amount and could be out of your control.

 Uncertain travel risks and financial worries are why you should purchase travel insurance beforehand.
 Fortunately, the insurance can be a saviour when things go wrong.
 It is better to be safe than lose money that you could re-invest into the next holiday.
-The article will explain why travel insurance is the perfect cover for travels in 2022.
+The article will explain why travel insurance is the perfect cover for travels.

 What Is Travel Insurance?